 Metals by Micro-Scale Additive Manufacturing: Comparison of Microstructure and Mechanical Properties

-Advanced Functional Materials 30 (2020)
+Advanced Functional Materials 30 (2020) 1910491-1910491

-Many emerging applications in microscale engineering rely on the fabrication of 3D architectures in inorganic materials.
+Abstract Many emerging applications in microscale engineering rely on the fabrication of 3D architectures in inorganic materials.
 Small-scale additive manufacturing (AM) aspires to provide flexible and facile access to these geometries.
 Yet, the synthesis of device-grade inorganic materials is still a key challenge toward the implementation of AM in microfabrication.
-Here, a comprehensive overview of the microstructural and mechanical properties of metals fabricated by most state-of-the-art AM methods that offer a spatial resolution ≤10 μm is presented.
+Here, a comprehensive overview of the microstructural and mechanical properties of metals fabricated by most state-of-the-art AM methods that offer a spatial resolution ≤10 ?m is presented.
 Standardized sets of samples are studied by cross-sectional electron microscopy, nanoindentation, and microcompression.
 It is shown that current microscale AM techniques synthesize metals with a wide range of microstructures and elastic and plastic properties, including materials of dense and crystalline microstructure with excellent mechanical properties that compare well to those of thin-film nanocrystalline materials.
 The large variation in materials’ performance can be related to the individual microstructure, which in turn is coupled to the various physico-chemical principles exploited by the different printing methods.
-The study provides practical guidelines for users of small-scale additive methods and establishes a baseline for the future optimization of the properties of printed metallic objects—a significant step toward the potential establishment of AM techniques in microfabrication.
+The study provides practical guidelines for users of small-scale additive methods and establishes a baseline for the future optimization of the properties of printed metallic objects?a significant step toward the potential establishment of AM techniques in microfabrication.